From the author:

 Let us free ourselves from social demands!

 "We should not try to discover who we are, but what we refuse to be," says Foucault.
 The man is right!
 So let's get rid of any social demands ...
 If only it were that easy.
-Without question, theory and practice collide here.
+Here theory and practice collide without question.
 Who is really independent?
 We need others to some extent.
-Because in Team we get on.
-In Daniel Defoe's classic “Robinson Crusoe”, the best day in the life of a shipwrecked man on a lonely island is when he got company: a caribou that he can free from the captivity of man-eating islanders and henceforth calls “Friday”.
+Because in Team we get ahead.
+In Daniel Defoe's classic “Robinson Crusoe”, the best day in the life of a castaway on a desert island was when he got company: a carib that he can free from the captivity of man-eating islanders and henceforth calls “Friday”.

 With a few exceptions, we find it depressing to be isolated, to have nobody else of our kind.
 Why? - Because the lonely one has failed in the eyes of society.
-A life without intensive relationships has always not been the norm in society.
-That is why we instinctively behave “socially” - in a way that others find us good.
+A life without intensive relationships has not always been in line with social norms.
+That is why we instinctively behave “socially” - in such a way that others find us good.
 In addition to this basic need, some people even develop a real addiction to social recognition.
 If one follows a thesis by the CIA psychiatrist Marc Sagemann, who has analyzed several hundred terrorist CVs, this addiction can even stimulate extreme action.

 Altruism as an ideal?

 So far it does not have to go.
 Nevertheless, it is clear that altruism or disinterestedness has long been systematically declared the ideal of social morality.
 That is why people do things in everyday life that do not bring them anything that is purely selfless in terms of money: they give the money or donate money, they commit themselves benevolently, although they know that those who profit from it hardly ever will retaliate.
 Their profit is elsewhere, namely, in their increasing prestige.

-Selflessness is therefore perceived as worthwhile.
-In the context of a perceived growing collective threat of phenomena such as terrorism, values such as solidarity, trust and reliability have become enormously important to people.
+So selflessness is perceived as worthwhile.
+In the context of a perceived growing collective threat from phenomena such as terrorism, values such as solidarity, trust and reliability have increased enormously in importance for people.
 So far, so beautiful ...

 Being successful means being authentic